Disease worlds models are essential for personalised medicine [Work in progress]

 - $X$: synthetic artifacts, as high-dimensional clinical representations (e.g., medical images, medical images + lab reports) of an individual $i \in {1, …, N}$.

-- $G$: a generative system that produces a temporal sequence of artifacts ${X_i^t}_{t=0}^{t=D_i}$, where $X_i^t$ is the artifact for individual $i$ at time stamp $t$, $D_i$ is the death time point of the individual $i$.
+- $G$: a generative system that produces a temporal sequence of artifacts ${X_i^t}_{t=0}^{t=E_i}$, where $X_i^t$ is the artifact for individual $i$ at time stamp $t$, $E_i$ is the end point (death time point) of the individual $i$.

 - $Y$: real artifacts of an individual $i \in {1, …, N}$ be ${Y_i^t}_{t=S}^{t=E}$, where the real clinical representations are available during the time period between the starting point $t=S$ and the end point $t=E$.